 Agendas and minutes for meetings prior to 2016 are available upon request from Jennifer Shelton – [email protected]

 Committees focus on individual aspects of the school and assist the Hawbridge Board of Directors in fulfilling their governance responsibilities.
-Three active committees currently operate on behalf of the Board of Directors:
+Four active committees currently operate on behalf of the Board of Directors:

 You may contact the Board at [email protected]